sguzman/articles/README.md

 - [ ] Objects that contain their own pedagogy
 - [ ] Applying the theory of semigroups of bounded linear operators to the collatz conjecture
 - [ ] Critical Math theory: non-marxist, anti-bazaar outlook, pro-pedagogical, anti-mythological
+- [ ] Mathematics by trinkets vs Mathematics by Industrial Use